Tuxion/flux-plus/README.md

 ## Installing

-Add `flux-plus` to your bower configuration file and issue install / update.
+Add `flux-plus` to your bower dependencies and issue `bower update`.

 ## Developing